 Brent Wettlaufer is an amateur and professional transmuter, dependent wholly upon context.
 He, like most, is a wearer of some Hats (which is capitalized here to denote the heuristic classification of varying skillsets applied to delineate how I spend portions of my day, vis à vis the term "work".)
 He likes to play with the innumerable elements that make up this world, and to show how joyful that can be.

 My Grandma was our family photographer growing up - her old Canons were sacred black boxes that I've always found fascinating.
 We lived on a farm that was across from a swamp and a couple hundred meters away from any other human beings, so you'd get to know your subjects well: The stalwart garden spider casting its daily net; Grandpa's blue pickup camouflaged with bowls of dust tossed up from dirt and gravel roads; the geometric brilliance of a flat plane of corn etching endless rows of shadow against the rising sun.
 These are the elements that have trained my eye for photography.

-I work with electronics platforms such as Arduino, structural materials such as wood and PVC, the precepts of Constructionism, and silkscreen too; this is all incongruous with my Physics background from the University of Waterloo and has totally stretched my academic repertoire into a putty of ideas shaped by a weird thought machine.
+I work with electronics platforms such as Arduino, Micro:bit, and other microcontrollers, structural materials such as wood, cardboard, and PVC, and the precepts of Constructionism; this is all incongruous with my Physics background from the University of Waterloo and has totally stretched my academic repertoire into a putty of ideas shaped by a weird thought machine.

 I'm currently interested in robotics education, creating large-scale geometric games using NeoPixels, design thinking, computational thinking, learning how to sew, and any venture that ignites that little spark that we all have that we label imagination.